alvarodr21/Crystal-Gazers/Modelcards.md

 # Crystal-Gazers
 This universitary project aims to train a ML model with the Wikipedia dataset in order to predict the next word given a sequence of words.
 The model will output a word for every input given.
-The model is depelopped  in Python and executed in Kaggle.com .
+The model is developped  in Python and executed in Kaggle.com .

 ## Model description